microsoft/tracks/README.md

 3. Version history
 --------------------------------------------------------------------------------
+* Version 1.2.1.3: Updated to use latest Lumia SensorCore SDK 1.1 Preview
 * Version 1.2.1.1: Some bug fixes made in this release
 * Version 1.2.1: Bug fixes
 * Version 1.2: